makaio/box-view-ruby/README.md

 The API is based on REST principles and generally returns JSON encoded responses, and in Ruby are converted to hashes unless otherwise noted.

 The gem is designed to keep the compatibility with the crocodoc gem so that it could work as a simple replacement for the gem.
+It is up to you to load this gem and do as follows to use it as the drop-in replacement and re-use your code that uses the Crocodoc API.
+The examples.rb works in that way.
+By the design, you may choose to use both versions at the same time.

+   Crocodoc = BoxView
+   Crocodoc::Document.upload(...)

 ## Installation